 crucified their own Messiah.
 However, what the gentiles failed to understand

-was that had the Jews not crucified Him, nobody could have been saved, not
+was that had the Jews not crucified Him, no one could be saved, not

-even from the gentiles.
-So to judge the Jews for martyring Jesus is like
+even the gentiles.
+To judge the Jews for martyring Jesus is like

-cutting off your nose to spite your face.
-This infuriated the Jews who wanted
+cutting off their nose to spite their face.
+This gentile rejection of the Jews

-nothing to do with the Church after that.
-This contempt for the Jewish people
+nothing to do with Christianity.
+Gentile contempt for the Jewish people

 that Jesus was in fact their Messiah, and eventually in the last days the